pbaja/DoubleDecker/src/wished_knowing.md

 A compilation of things I wished somebody would tell me earlier.

 ## Gaming mode
+- STEAM + L1 (left bumper) opens up a magnifier
-- To take a screenshot, press STEAM + R1 (right bumper)
+- STEAM + R1 (right bumper) takes a screenshot
+- STEAM + B (long press) forcefully kills current game
+- STEAM + X opens the virtual keyboard
+- For all shortcuts, you can also use `...` button instead of the `STEAM` button

 ## Desktop Mode
 - **THERE IS NO TEXT EDITOR**